 Another natural ingredient, vermiculite helps the soil retain moisture longer, and also works to keep the soil light and fluffy.
 Buy vermiculite here.

 * if you prefer, you can use a general purpose potting soil instead of peat moss or coco coir as your base ingredient.
-Any type of all purpose potting soil will do, but I recommend buying an organic potting mix that doesn’t contain any added chemical fertilizers, and avoiding any non-organic moisture control potting mix.
+Any type of all purpose potting soil will do, but I recommend buying an organic potting mix that doesn’t contain any added chemical fertilizers, and avoiding any type of moisture control potting mix.

 Along with your potting soil ingredients, you’ll also need a few supplies to combine and mix your potting soil, and to fill your containers.
 So, before you begin, you might want to grab these items too…

 - Measuring containers (I use a 1 gallon bucket as my measure, but you can use any size container you want)

 - Water (if your ingredients are really dry)